techmyth/techmyth.github.io/content/posts/vmware-vshd.en.md

 ### Summary

-In this lab, I installed and configured the “VMware Skyline Health Diagnostics” (VSHD) which allows vSphere administrators to use this tool to troubleshoot issues before contacting VMware support.
+In this lab, I installed and configured the VMware Skyline Health Diagnostics` (VSHD) which allows vSphere administrators to use this tool to troubleshoot issues before contacting VMware support.
 One nice thing about this tool is that it is freely available.
 I hope you liked this lab.
 If you have any doubts or questions about this lab, leave them in the comments.
 Regards.